eMahtab/spring-projects/spring-data/jpa/declarative-transaction/README.md

 !["Project"](images/project.png)

-## Handling Transaction Programmatically using TransactionTemplate
+## Handling Transaction Programmatically using @Transactional

 **Any RuntimeException or Error triggers rollback, and any checked Exception does not.**